The ‘Shell Infrastructure Host’, also known as sihost.exe, is a system process that handles various visual aspects of the operating system.

 Well, Clean Boot won’t help you fix Shell Infrastructure Host high CPU usage, but it will help you confirm that no third-party app conflicts with the process.

-Clean boot is performed to boot Windows with minimal sets of drivers & startup programs.
+Clean boot is performed to boot Windows with minimal drivers and startup programs.
 It disables most third-party apps installed on your device.
 So, if Shell Infrastructure’s high CPU usage issue doesn’t appear when you clean boot, you must find and remove the conflicting third-party program.

 Here’s how you can perform a clean boot on Windows.